 As I bend over to pick up yet another small pine cone in my yard I ask myself “Why do you need to pick up more pine cones?
 You have hundreds of them already in a box!”
 Yet I pick up another one and stuff it in my pocket while I think of so many projects I could use it for.

 Early in the Fall I am blessed with hundreds of small pine cones in my yard.
 Each year I try to figure out a new craft project or home décor project to make with them.
 This year I came up with an idea for a Painted Pine Cone Sunflower Wreath.
 It has been one of my favorites and most popular posts.

 This post contains affiliate links which means I earn a small commission if you order anything through these links.
 Thank you for supporting this blog.

 This week I have been pulling some projects together to decorate my side entrance door for the new fall season.
-Still not sure yet how it will look in the end, but I’ve included in this post one of the decor projects I have added to the space.
+Still not sure yet how it will look in the end, but I’ve included in this post one of the décor projects I have added to the space.

 This whole idea started as I began to collect the small pinecones in my yard this summer after each storm.

 We have pine trees that are over a 100 feet tall, but for some reason they produce some of the most adorable small pinecones.
 I just can’t ignore them when they are so plentiful in the yard and free for crafting.

 Painted Pine Cone Sunflower Wreath

 For this project you will need:

 - Assorted pine cones in sizes of your choosing